Symposium

 3.00pm

-Afternoon tea at the NZSVO Lounge
+Afternoon tea

 3.30pm

-CONCURRENT SESSION D
+CONCURRENT SESSION #4

 A selection of workshops, presentations and tastings.
 Click here for more information on the tastings